 You need a good English dictionary to help you quickly learn the hard words you encounter.

-My favorite online dictionary is Vocabulary.com, because it’s a great tool where you can get both the audio, definition and simplified outline of what the word means.
+My favorite online dictionary is Vocabulary.com.
+It is a great tool where you can get the audio, definition and simplified outline of what the word means.

-Compared to other dictionary apps or online dictionaries, this site breaks down what the word means in ways you can understand, whether you’re a beginner learner or a native speaker.
+Unlike other dictionary apps or online dictionaries, this site breaks down what the word means in ways you can understand.
 It also gives you the option to see where the word can be found in other online resources.

-It looks like we’ve wound up at the end of this post!
-Start using these words and phrases and applying the tips above, and the meanings won’t feel so difficult anymore.
+It looks like we have wound up at the end of this post!
+Start using these hard English words and phrases and applying the tips above, and their meanings will not be so difficult anymore.